10 best movies on Apple TV+ to watch in December 2024

 The editing, cinematography, and emphasis on the score make it a stylistically different experience from Scorsese’s other movies.
 You get the sense the subject matter challenged him as a filmmaker.
 For someone who has been directing for so long and has made countless brilliant things, that tells you how important this was.

 For more content, check out the best movies coming to streaming this month, as well as new shows to add to your watchlist.
-If it’s spooky stuff you’re looking for, here’s our roundup of the best horror films of all time.
+Before we reach the end of the year, check out our list of the best TV shows of 2024.